 How Does AOD Boost Fat Metabolism?

 AOD weight loss reducing peptides eliminate fat via targeted fatty acids in the adipose tissue, increasing the amount of fat being burnt.
-The peptide treatment is a powerful method of promoting metabolic health by tapping into stored body fat without targeting muscle mass.
+The peptide treatment is a powerful method of promoting metabolic health by tapping into stored body fat without targeting muscle mass, similar to other fat loss peptides studied for their roles in adipose metabolism and body composition research.

 Clinical trials of AOD have found that it can promote fat metabolism without the risks and side effects of traditional GH treatment by stimulating the pituitary to secrete GH acting in the body in a similar manner as endogenous Growth Hormone (GH) and releasing growth hormone from the hypothalamus.